prashant-kr5117/Php/README.md

 Secure - security rules followed or not .

-set cookiefunciton to create and delete cookie ....
+set cookie funciton to create and delete cookie ....

 Super cookie $_cookie- to axis data of coookie